Isle of Erraid

 IMPORTANT It is essential that you are able to carry your own bags on and off the island (see video on travel page) so please bear this in mind when packing!

-What should I bring with me?
+What should I bring?

 • Warm, layered clothing